Program in Creative Writing

 We are in relatively undeveloped north Florida, midway between the Gulf of Mexico and the Atlantic Ocean.
 If you drive west for an hour, you are at the gulf (no surf).
 If you drive east for an hour and a half, you are at the beach (surf).
 The little towns on the gulf are Cedar Keys, Suwannee, Horseshoe Beach, and Steinhatchee, and the towns at the beach are St. Augustine, Crescent Beach, and Flagler Beach.
 To the northeast is majestic Cumberland Island, and out the panhandle is breathtaking St. Joseph Peninsula State Park.
 To our immediate south, about three minutes away, is Paynes Prairie, the famous wet prairie that William Bartram visited and drew and wrote about.

 Gainesville can be regarded a small city or a large town.
 In 2004, Esquire listed it as number five in a list of ten Cities That Rock.
-We has a small regional airport that is easily accessed via Atlanta, Charlotte, and Miami, and the larger cities of Jacksonville, Orlando, and Tampa are close enough by for our students to use them for air travel.
+We have a small regional airport that is easily accessed via Atlanta, Charlotte, and Miami, and the larger cities of Jacksonville, Orlando, and Tampa are close enough by for our students to use them for air travel.
 It is easy to live in, to get around in (free buses for UF students), to travel out of.

 The photos here show our backyard and the things to do and see in it.
 If you like birding, biking, hiking, swimming, fishing, surfing, camping, or, the most important thing, just being out, in fresh air and a warm climate, come on down.
 (Click on images for description).